This page explains how neem oil can help eczema sufferers and why natural remedies are the best treatment for eczema.

 You will often find neem oil touted as an effective herbal remedy for eczema...

 Now, neem oil sure is effective, but it's not a cure for eczema.

-There is, however, no doubt that neem is the best natural remedy for eczema symptoms available today.
+There is, however, no doubt that neem is one of the best natural remedies for eczema symptoms available today.

-Neem oil, if used in the right way, can relive eczema symptoms, but it can not remove the root causes for eczema.
+Neem, if used in the right way, can relieve eczema symptoms, but it can not remove the root causes for eczema.

 Eczema is ultimately an allergic reaction.